trevormil/bitbadges-docs/overview/how-it-works/distribution.md

 Another option is to define default starting balances.
 For example, everyone starts with x1 of a specific badge.
 This is typically not used with the normal minting processes explained above.

 For this option, ALL addresses will start out with the defined balances.&#x20;

+**Tools Compatibility**

+Consider using widely used tools, such as Mailchimp, Discord, or Twilio to help you distribute codes / passwords, collect user addresses, and communicate with users.
+Although, always use third-party tools at your own risk.